Darguima/IDE-Extensions/VSCode/README.md

 ## Darguima Theme

-A high contrast theme to VS Code.
+A high contrast theme to VS Code based in Monokai Charcoal.

 ### Installation